SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U125_Edge_FM.md

 #### Serial connection

-This driver can communicate directly with the **U125 module**, but it can also be configured to send the requests to the **Astro U100 Controller**, which will then serve as a proxy.
+This connector can communicate directly with the **U125 module**, but it can also be configured to send the requests to the **Astro U100 Controller**, which will then serve as a proxy.
 Depending on whether direct communication is used or not, the **HTTP** configuration differs, as shown below.

 - #### A) Communication with U100C as proxy